“The Microbes and Social Equity Speaker Series”

 Organizer: Dr. Suzanne Ishaq, Assistant Professor of Animal and Veterinary Sciences, Affiliate Faculty of University of Maine Medicine. email@example.com

 Hosting Organization: MSE and the University of Maine Institute of Medicine

 Microorganisms are critical to many aspects of biological life, including human health.
 The human body is a veritable universe for microorganisms: some pass through but once, some are frequent tourists, and some spend their entire existence in the confines of our body tissues.
 The collective microbial community, our microbiome, can be impacted by the details of our lifestyle, including diet, hygiene, health status, and more, but many are driven by social, economic, medical, or political constraints that restrict available choices that may impact our health.

 Access to resources is the basis for creating and resolving social equity—access to healthcare, healthy foods, a suitable living environment, and to beneficial microorganisms, but also access to personal and occupational protection to avoid exposure to infectious disease.
 This speaker series explores the way that microbes connect public policy, social disparities, and human health, as well as the ongoing research, education, policy, and innovation in this field.
-The spring speaker series will pave the way for a symposium on “Microbes, Social Equity, and Rural Health” in summer 2021.
+The spring speaker series paved the way for a symposium on “Microbes, Social Equity, and Rural Health” in summer 2021.

 An Indigenous Micro- to Meta-Narrative: Microbes and Social Equity